Civil Engineering

 • Professional development and community engagement with organizations such as Bridge-Pal, Habitat for Humanity and Illinois River Sweep

-• Opportunities to test your skills against other college engineering students at national events such as the annual ASCE concrete canoe and steel bridge competition
+• Opportunities to test your skills against other college engineering students at national events such as the annual American Society of Civil Engineers (ASCE) concrete canoe and steel bridge competition

 Making Your Mark

 A civil engineering degree is valuable for positions at regional, national and international engineering and consulting firms and governmental organizations.
-In recent years, at least 95% of Bradley construction majors found jobs with a nationally competitive starting salary due to the strong industry, government and academic partnerships the program has developed over the past 30 years.
+In recent years, almost all of Bradley civil engineering majors found jobs with nationally competitive starting salaries.
 Other students pursue graduate studies in various areas of civil engineering or an advanced degree in law and business.

 Accreditation